eantcal/httpsrv/README.md

 HttpSrv is a retailed version of a lightweight HTTP server and derives from [thttpd](https://github.com/eantcal/thttpd), originally implemented to serve http GET/HEAD methods.

-HttpSrv has been implemented in modern C++, which means it requires a C++14 or even C++17 compiler to be successfully built.
+HttpSrv has been implemented in modern C++ and portable on several platforms including Linux, MacOs and Windows.
-It has been designed to run on Linux, but it can also run on MacOS or other Unix/Posix platforms other than Windows.

 HttpSrv is capable to serve multiple clients supporting GET and POST methods and has been designed to respond to the following specifications: